-In 2005, the Vermont Supreme Court created the Justice for Children Task Force as a collaborative, interdisciplinary effort to improve outcomes for children in foster care by identifying systemic barriers which contribute to children remaining in foster care longer than necessary.
+In 2005, the Vermont Supreme Court created the Justice for Children Task Force (JFCTF) as a collaborative, interdisciplinary effort to improve outcomes for children in foster care by identifying systemic barriers which contribute to children remaining in foster care longer than necessary.
 The Task Force develops solutions designed to reduce the impact of such barriers.
-Cases involving child abuse or neglect comprise the majority of cases in which children are in foster care or otherwise removed from their home.
+Cases involving child abuse or neglect comprise most of the cases in which children are in foster care or otherwise removed from their home.
 The Justice for Children Task Force works closely with the Vermont Court Improvement Program to develop and implement strategies that promote safety, permanency, and well-being for court-involved children, with a particular emphasis on children placed in the custody of the Department of Children and Families.

-The Task Force meets quarterly and measures, examines, and reports on its work.
+The Task Force traditionally meets quarterly and measures, examines, and reports on its work.
 Task Force recommendations are submitted to the Vermont Supreme Court when appropriate.
+The quarterly meetings have shifted to a virtual platform since the start of the Covid-19 pandemic.